Event-Management-System-SVFC/EventManagementSystemDocumentation/EventManagementSystemPGI.md

 To develop an Event management system that will help manage different events with the following features:
 1. Through EMS the user can save more time planning events and it more accesible by doing it digitalize.
-2. Including the payment methods that can accept online payments in our EMS features
-3. Agenda scheduling will be the top priority of our key features that handle locations, time , update schedule and create personalized schedule based on their wants.
+2. Agenda scheduling will be the top priority of our key features that handle locations, time , update schedule and create personalized schedule based on their wants.
-4. Registration and login form to create and manage multiple events.
+3. Registration and login form to create and manage multiple events.
-5. Venue and resource management that can check the venue booking for different events including the seating arrangement and staff allocation.
+4. Venue and resource management that can check the venue booking for different events including the seating arrangement and staff allocation.
-..

 ## D. Business Benefits:
 1. Increased Accessibility through Digitalization